dwmkerr/dotfiles/README.md

 This is a new list, it'll take some time to bring others up to date.

  - [vim-table-mode](https://github.com/dhruvasagar/vim-table-mode) to aid with dynamic formatting of markdown tables

+## Tooling Choices

+### Vim

+*Why Vim Plug over Vundle?*

+I was impressed enough with the comments on [this post](https://erikzaadi.com/2016/02/11/moving-from-vundle-to-vim-plug/) to make the switch, particularly as [coc](https://github.com/neoclide/coc.nvim) doesn't support Vundle, meaning I had to give Plug a try.

 ## TODO